 Essential 6.
-Research-informed and standards-aligned writing instruction Grade 4 The Teacher Provides Standards for Writing Remote Application Additional Resources E6.4 Explicit instruction in and guided practice using writing strategies for planning, drafting, revising, and editing Writing, Standard 4 Students write with clarity and coherence, developing and organizing ideas that are appropriate to the audience, purpose, and occasion when composing narrative, expository, and opinion texts Writing, Standard 5 Students generate and gather ideas about the topic with help from classmates and teachers, making a plan for how to write about and use those ideas, not only drafting what to say but deciding how best to say or organize it by choosing different formats, mixing media, or blending genres.
-Students then improve the writing by revising, editing, rewriting, or starting all over with a new idea. call, etc. Use web conferencing such as Zoom to share your screen while viewing a Digital Texts: Keeping a Notebook - Tips and tricks for keeping and sharing student notebooks My Story Book - Write and share your own story books Story Jumper - Book-creation software-students can choose to publish their story and share the link with their class Writing Pathways - Book comes with online tools
+Research-informed and standards-aligned writing instruction Grade 5 The Teacher Provides Standards for Writing Remote Application Additional Resources practice using writing strategies for planning, drafting, revising, and editing Writing, Standard 4 Students write with clarity and coherence, developing and organizing ideas and creating a style that is appropriate to the audience, purpose, and occasion when composing narrative, expository, and argumentative writing.
+Writing, Standard 5 Students generate and gather ideas about the topic with help from classmates and teachers, making a plan for how to write about and use those ideas, not only drafting what to say but deciding how best to say or organize it by choosing different formats, mixing media, or blending genres.
+Students then improve the writing by revising, editing, rewriting, or starting all over with a new idea. throughout the entire writing process and provide feedback 2.
+Writing Conferences with students can be done in multiple formats: over video chats (Zoom breakouts) in Google Docs, via email, phone call, document My Story Book - Tips and tricks for keeping and sharing student notebooks.
+My Story Book - Write and share your own story books.
+Story Jumper - Book-creation software-students can choose to publish their story and share the link with their class Writing Pathways - Book comes with online tools